victorstanciu/hugo-tweets/README.md

 ## How to install

-Download or clone this repository into your `/themes` directory:
+Download this repository into your `/themes` directory, or add it as a Git submodule:

 ```
-git clone git@github.com:victorstanciu/hugo-tweets.git
+git submodule add git@github.com:victorstanciu/hugo-tweets.git themes/hugo-tweets
 ```

 Edit your `config.toml`, `config.yaml`, or `config.json` file to load the theme **before** your other theme(s):